andriykohut/esdb-py/README.md

 asyncio.run(batch_append())
 ```

-## Transient subscription to all events with filtering
+## Catch-up subscription to all events with filtering

 ```py
 import uuid